 They'll also work with you in other important lifestyle areas, such as fitness.
 Exercise is one way to help you manage your blood sugar levels.
 Your life coach can help you stick to a workout routine.

 With encouragement and insight from your life coach, you'll learn how to take care of yourself through awareness and actionable changes.

 When Should I See a Diabetes Life Coach?

 Even if you're managing your diabetes like a champ, things can come up that make it worthwhile to get an extra boost.
 Some key times that you may want to see a diabetes life coach are:

 After you've been diagnosed.
 Once you've got an improvement plan in place from your doctor or diabetes educator, a life coach can give you the support you need to put words into action and make changes to the way you live your life.

 After your yearly check-in.
 Once your doctor gives you updates on your health, your life coach can help you take charge of any changes you've made in your diabetes management plan.

 When life throws you a curve.
 Get support from your life coach when new health, financial, or emotional issues knock you off track.

 One key difference between a life coach and a diabetes educator is training and certification.
 Diabetes educators have to take classes and pass an exam by the National Certification Board for Diabetes Educators.

 There aren't any national guidelines or standards for life coaches.
 Talk to your doctor for advice about how to find one.
-When you hire a coach, ask about his background and experience, and ask for and check his references.
+When you hire a coach, ask about their background and experience, and ask for and check their references.